-For so many years I dreamt of keeping bees, it was something that I yearned to do and yet looking at the prices of setting up, it seemed impossible.
+For so many years I dreamt of keeping bees, it was something that I yearned to do and yet looking at the prices of setting up, it seemed impossible and of course there was the question of Is the world of beekeeping inclusive?

 And then my health problems started and after way too many surgeries on my knees, I became reliant on a wheelchair full time and that I thought meant my dream would never come true.